 I want mistakes.

 It’s when the mistake gets repeated that the problem arises.
-The mistake is not the problem, the lack of LEARNING from the mistake that is the problem.
+The mistake is not the problem; failing to LEARN from the mistake is the problem.

 I believe there are THREE very important things to remember about mistakes.